The Hike before the Hike: 6 NY/NJ Hiking Trails Accessible by Public Transportation

 Distance: Short loop (4.3 miles) | Full loop (5.4 miles)

-Transit: Metro-North Hudson Line → Cold Spring
+Transit: Metro-North Hudson Line →Cold Spring

 Restrooms: Yes, at the station ticket booth

 Once you arrive in Cold Spring, set your GPS to “Bull Hill Full Loop.”
 It’s a 20-minute walk to the trailhead, with staff around on weekends if you need help.
+The first 15 minutes of the hike are a steep uphill either way.
+My first time I chose the short loop by force (my wheezing decided for me).

 2. Mount Beacon